distrochooser/translations/README.md

 ## How-To

 You can use the translation boilerplate from `en.csv`.
 The column `translation` contains the user displayed translation.
+Please choose an unique identifier for your translation and open a pull request.

 You have questions and/ or a translation value is unclear?
 Feel free to open an issue!

 **Thank you!**